 - A standard spray-on can be used in place of a galvanized coating.
 Spray the springs with anti-rust paint or put a cover on them to prevent rusting.

 - A trampoline cover will protect your trampoline’s springs from the elements and keep them from rusting.

 - The oil that prevents rust should be applied to springs to keep them from corroding.

-- It’s important to preserve your trampoline’s metal surface rust-free to protect the trampoline’s springs.
+- It’s important to keep your trampoline’s metal surface rust-free to protect the trampoline’s springs.

-- It’s inevitable that the structure, including the springs, would rust.
+- It’s inevitable that the structure, including the springs, will rust.
 However, a protective layer of anti-rust paint, such as a zinc primer, will prevent them from rusting.

 - Applying the spray paint coat using a roller or sprayer will ensure that the waterproof paint adheres to the springs and frame for as long as possible.

 You can rescue the day—and your trampoline—now that you know how to stop rust.
 We’re delighted you didn’t ignore any trampoline rust.
 Imagine jumping again with your kids on a rust-free trampoline without worrying about springs or other parts breaking and injuring others.
 Kids will play safely again.
 Correct?
 Only this matters.